Glycolic Acid and Discolouration/ Post Inflammatory Hyperpigmentation

 Discolouration from surgery – it’s always best to seek professional treatment for newer surgical scars, usually they will fade by themselves but if the scarring is in a more prominent place, visit a dermatologist or skin clinic who can assess your skin and then offer a treatment plan.
 If the scar is old and already fading, glycolic acid may help to speed up the process but don’t expect drastic results.

 Stretch Marks – While we have had customers state that glycolic acid has helped their stretch marks fade, it's more than likely that exfoliating the area and removing the the dead skin softens the appearance of the mark but it's not going to remove it.
 Stretch marks do tend to fade naturally on their own and unfortunately there aren’t any topical products that are going to be of much help as these are tears within the skin.
 Laser could be an option as well as microneedling.

 What causes discolouration?
 A simple explanation, Tyrosine is an amino acid which controls the melanin production in our skin, melanin is responsible for the colour/pigment of our skin, the more melanin you have, the darker your skin tone.
-Hyperpigmentation is caused when an enzyme called tyrosinase tells the body to produce melanin, this can happen when we’re in the sun (your tan is your body trying to protect itself), it can be triggered by a change in hormones or if there has been trauma, if you have melasma which can be caused by sun damage or hormones then you need something that will control and inhibit tyrosinase such as hydroquinone and this is where it’s best to visit a professional (also see end of article).
+Hyperpigmentation is caused when an enzyme called tyrosinase tells the body to produce melanin, this can happen when we’re in the sun (your tan is your body trying to protect itself), it can be triggered by a change in hormones or if there has been trauma, if you have melasma which can be caused by sun damage or hormones then you need something that will control and inhibit tyrosinase and this is where it’s best to visit a professional (also see end of article).

 If you have any kind of discolouration then it’s important to always wear SPF and reduce sun exposure as much as possible as the sun will make it worse.